TypeStrong/ts-node/website/docs/imports.md

 title: "CommonJS vs native ECMAScript modules"
 ---

-TypeScript is almost always written using modern `import` syntax, but you can choose to either transform to CommonJS or use node's native ESM support.
+TypeScript is almost always written using modern `import` syntax, but it is also transformed before being executed by the underlying runtime.
+You can choose to either transform to CommonJS or to preserve the native `import` syntax, using node's native ESM support.
 Configuration is different for each.

 Here is a brief comparison of the two.